 What we think, we become

 Clothes are more powerful than we think.
 They influence not only what others think of us but—far more importantly—what we think of ourselves.
-They shape what we think is possible, today, tomorrow, and always.
+They shape what we think is possible.

 That’s why what clothing says matters—especially for our daughters.
 Mom to mom, you know what I mean.
 We deserve more than cutesy shirts.
 Big girls and little girls alike are fierce and fancy, smart and sweet, driven and natural leaders.
 And we should have clothing that reflects all that we are and all that we can become.